Syrup: Flavored syrup

-It is an ingredient commonly used in mixed drinks, and as a sweetener for iced coffee in Japan.
+Feedstock for fermentation

+Glucose syrups rating over 90 DE (dextrose equivalent) are used in industrial fermentation.

 Production

 Syrups can be made by dissolving sugar in water or by reducing naturally sweet juices such as cane juice, sorghum juice, or maple sap.
 Corn syrup is made from corn starch using an enzymatic process that converts it to sugars.

 A must weight-type refractometer is used to determine the sugar content in the solution.

-For fermentation

-Syrup is used to feed microbiological life.
-Syrup consists of carbohydrates and water.
-Cold drinking water (from tap water (even without a faucet aerator), lakes, etc.) can hold more dissolved oxygen than warm water.

-Saccharomyces cerevisiae, is an important yeast in ethanol fermentation and winemaking.
-S. cerevisiae is able to grow both in the presence and absence of oxygen, but the fermentation rate increases during the stationary phase in the presence of oxygen.

-Examples of hydrolyzed sugars with high water ratio used in fermentation: